Growth Factor Comparison in Cortical Demineralized Bone Matrix that Demineralized Using Chloric and Acetic Acid

 Downloads

-Background: Demineralized Bone Matrix (DBM) is an alternative biomaterial that needs particular acid and a specific time to optimize the growth factors preservation.
-The best demineralization protocol for preserving growth factors in DBM is currently unavailable.
-This study aimed to investigate DBM extraction methods using different acids and times to maintain the optimum growth factors.
+Background: Demineralized bone matrix (DBM) is an alternative biomaterial for which specific acid and immersion time are needed to optimize growth factor preservation.
+The optimal demineralization protocol for preserving growth factors in DBM remains unclear.
+This study investigated DBM extraction methods using different acids and immersion times to maintain optimal growth factor preservation.

 Methods: This in vitro experimental laboratory study used a randomized controlled post-test-only group design.
-We characterized the IGF-1, BMP2, and TGF-β content of 1 gram of New Zealand White Rabbit cortical bone immersed in 0.6 M hydrochloric and 0.5 M acetic acid at 3, 6, and 9 days.
-We then analyzed the differences in growth factor levels in each acid and analyzed them statistically.
+We characterized the Insulin-like growth factor-1 (IGF-1), Bone morphogenetic protein-2 (BMP-2), and Transforming growth factor-β (TGF-β) content of 1 gram of New Zealand White Rabbit cortical bone immersed in 0.6 M hydrochloric acid and 0.5 M acetic acid for 3, 6, and 9 days.
+We then analyzed the differences in growth factor levels in each acid and performed statistical analysis.

-Results: IGF-1 levels were higher in DBM demineralized acetic acid than hydrochloric acid.
+Results: IGF-1 levels were higher in DBM demineralized with acetic acid than with hydrochloric acid.
 BMP-2 and TGF-β levels were higher in DBM demineralized using hydrochloric acid.
-The concentration of growth factors decreased with time in DBM demineralized using acetic acid.
-The highest growth factor level was obtained after six days of immersion in hydrochloric acid.
+The concentration of growth factors decreased over time in DBM demineralized using acetic acid.
+The highest growth factor level was obtained after 6 days of immersion in hydrochloric acid.

 Majidinia M, Sadeghpour A, Yousefi B. The roles of signalling pathways in bone repair and regeneration.
 J Cell Physiol 2018; 233(4):2937–48.